postmannen/ctrl/README.md

 ### Flags and configuration file

-Steward supports both the use of flags with values set at startup, and the use of a config file.
+ctrl supports both the use of flags with values set at startup, and the use of a config file.

 - A default config file will be created at first startup if one does not exist
   - The default config will contain default values.
   - Any value also provided via a flag will also be written to the config file.
-- If **Steward** is restarted, the current content of the config file will be used as the new defaults.
+- If **ctrl** is restarted, the current content of the config file will be used as the new defaults.
-  - If you restart Steward without any flags specified, the values of the last run will be read from the config file.
+  - If you restart ctrl without any flags specified, the values of the last run will be read from the config file.
 - If new values are provided via CLI flags, they will take **precedence** over the ones currently in the config file.
   - The new CLI flag values will be written to the config, making it the default for the next restart.
 - The config file can be edited directly, removing the need for CLI flag use.
 - To create a default config, simply:
     1. Remove the current config file (or move it).
-    2. Restart Steward.
+    2. Restart ctrl.
 A new default config file, with default values, will be created.

-### Schema for the messages to send into Steward via the API's
+### Schema for the messages to send into ctrl via the API's

 - toNode : `string`
 - toNodes : `string array`